 other areas where timber has been buried or stored in contact with the

 Area of Distribution - Commonly found throughout NSW; particularly in urban areas, where buildings are constructed of softwood or oregon timber framing.
-This species is responsible for most of the timber pest damage to buildings in the NSW region.
+This species is responsible for most of the timber damage to buildings in the NSW region.

 ||Destructive Nature - Coptotermes frenchi can cause severe damage to buildings and other wooden structures.
 It is common for this species to devour timber framing leaving only a thin veneer.
 This species is the most shy of the destructive species; they will retreat from a location immediately (for the time being) if disturbed.

 Nest Location - Coptotermes frenchi most often build their nest in the root crown or lower trunk area of living trees, particularly eucalypts.
 They may also build their nest as a mound in the dryer areas.

 ||Area of Distribution - Commonly found throughout NSW, ACT, Victoria and southern areas of Queensland and Western Australia

 - particularly in urban areas or where eucalypt gum trees are highly

 Destructive Nature - Nasutitermes exitiosus are